MarianneLawless/Fundamentals-of-DA-Pratical-Assignments/README.md

 There are four distinct tasks in which I carried out in my Jupyter Notebook, as follows

-An explanation to the background of the dataset - who createdit, when it was created, and any speculations I fond regardinghow it might       have been created.
+An explanation to the background of the dataset - who createdit, when it was created, and any speculations I found regarding how it might       have been created.

-I have plotted, the interesting aspects that I found about the dataset I have calculated the descriptive statistics of the variables in the dataset An explanation as to why, the dataset is interesting, making reference to the plots I have created and the calculations I have performed
+I have plotted, the interesting aspects that I found about the dataset

+I have calculated the descriptive statistics of the variables in the dataset

+An explanation as to why, the dataset is interesting, making reference to the plots I have created and the calculations I have performed